mongodb/mongo-hadoop/pig/README.md

 ### Writing output from Pig

-If writing to a MongoDB instance, it's recommended to set `mapred.map.tasks.speculative.execution=false` and `mapred.reduce.tasks.speculative.execution=false` to prevent the possibility of duplicate records being written.
+If writing to a MongoDB instance, it's recommended to set `mapreduce.map.speculative=false` and `mapreduce.reduce.speculative=false` to prevent the possibility of duplicate records being written.
 You can do this on the command line with `-D` switches or directly in the Pig script using the `SET` command.

 ##### Static BSON file output